jilljenn/tryalgo.org/errata.md

 - page 47, head of section 2.5: the second abra should be aligned with the suffix of the string abracadabra above.

 - page 55: In the code of *powerstring_by_find*,  the variables *u* and *x* should be the same.
 Moreover in CPython and in Pypy the complexity of `haystack.find(needle)` with $m=\textrm{len(haystack)},\: n=\textrm{len(needle)}$ is $O((n-m) * n)$ instead of $O(n + m)$.
 Hence the function *powerstring_by_find* has quadratic time complexity, which makes it not very useful.

+- page 92: Our iterative implementation of depth-first search is erronous.
+First we would need to push neighbors in reverse order on the stack to ensure they are served in the same order as for the recursive implementation.
+But most importantly, it should be allowed to place vertices multiple times on the stack.
+Hence we would mark the vertex after serving, and not when pushing on the stack.
+See our corrected [implementation](https://jilljenn.github.io/tryalgo/_modules/tryalgo/dfs.html#dfs_iterative) and this  [post](https://11011110.github.io/blog/2013/12/17/stack-based-graph-traversal.html) by David Eppstein for more information.
+Thank you  Nathaniel Carré for pointing this out.

 - page 115: the formula should be